-"Is it going to rain?"
-It's one of the most frequently asked questions of our meteorologists, and one of the most challenging weather elements to predict.
+'Is it going to rain?'
+It's one of the most frequently asked questions of our meteorologists, and rain is one of the most challenging weather elements to predict.
 So, how does the Bureau forecast rainfall, and how will you know whether to pack an umbrella—or batten down the hatches?

 What causes rain?

-Clouds are simply millions of tiny water droplets suspended in the air, and these tiny water droplets form when the water vapour in the atmosphere cools and condenses.
+Clouds are simply millions of tiny water droplets suspended in the air.
+These tiny water droplets form when the water vapour in the atmosphere cools and condenses.
 Cooling of the water vapour in the atmosphere occurs when air is forced to rise.

-Mechanisms to make air rise range from broad scale systems such as cold fronts and tropical cyclones leading to large cloud masses, to showers and thunderstorms from small (less than 10 km in diameter), isolated clouds formed by local effects.
+Mechanisms to make air rise include broadscale systems such as cold fronts and tropical cyclones leading to large cloud masses.
+Showers and thunderstorms from small (less than 10 km in diameter), isolated clouds formed by local effects also cause this.

-Once the cloud forms the cloud droplets collide with each other and grow, and eventually become too heavy to remain suspended in the air, and so they fall to the ground as rain.
-The process by which droplets merge is what's known as "coalescence".
+Once the cloud forms, the droplets collide with each other and grow.
+They eventually become too heavy to remain suspended in the air, and so they fall to the ground as rain.
+The process by which droplets merge is known as 'coalescence'.

-Image: the nature of thunderstorms means rainfall can be very isolated.
-Thunderstorm near Windorah, Qld.
+Image: The nature of thunderstorms means rainfall can be very isolated.
+Thunderstorm near Windorah, Queensland.
 Credit: Australian Sky & Weather.